-Ciass.
-Teal 3 ass:Year 3 Curriculum Theme: How much did the Ancient Egyptians achieve?
-Term: Summer 2 L E E A P Sequence of Learning Subject Intent and links to previous learning 1 2 3 4 5 6 Z Outcome/Composite How much did the Ancient Egyptians achieve?
+Class:Year 3 Curriculum Theme: How v much did the And ient Egyptians ach ieve?
+Term: Summer 2 L A A P Sequence of Learning Subject Intent and links to previous learning 1 2 3 4 5 6 7 Outcome/Composite History How much did the Ancient Egyptians achieve?
 Children will learn about the earliest civilisations with a particular focus on the Ancient Egyptians.
 We will discuss their achievements, and how these have influenced our lives today.
 Where and when did the earliest civilisations begin?
-Chronology Who were the Egyptians?
-Significance What are the Egyptians greatest achievements?
-Achievements/legacy What did the ancient Egyptians believe about life after death?
+Who were the Egyptians?
+What are the Egyptians greatest achievements?
+What did the ancient Egyptians believe about life after death?
 What does the evidence tells us about everyday life for men, women and children?
-Government/Monarchy What happened to the ancient Egyptians?
+What happened to the ancient Egyptians?
 Children will be aware of the chronological events that happened in the Ancient civilisations.
 Understanding the meaning of Ancient and how long ago that was from our lives today.
-They will understand the Egyptians greatest achievements by researching the every day social life and understanding how their social status impacted their day to day activities as well as their after Beography Small link to locations Previous learning to Summer 1 Year 3 - Human and physical features Children will learn to identify the importance of the River Nile and why people in Ancient Egypt decided to settle there.
+They will understand the Egyptians greatest achievements by researching the every day social life and understanding Chronology Significance Achievements/legac y Government/Monar chy how their social status impacted their day to day activities as well as their after life.
+Geography Small link to locations Previous learning to Summer 1 Year 3 - Human and physical features Children will learn to identify the importance of the River Nile and why people in Ancient Egypt decided to settle there.
 Human and Physical Why did the Ancient Egyptian civilization choose to settle where they did?
-Why was the river Nile so important to the people of Ancient Egypt? life.
+Why was the river Nile so important to the people of Ancient Egypt?
 Children will understand that the Ancient Egyptians settled close to the River Nile for the purpose of the water.
-They will understand the role the river nile played in their day day activities.
+They w understand the role the river nile played in their day to day activities.
 Science Light Children will learn the importance of light, including the movement of the sun and the creation of the position of the shadow in link with the time of the day.
-To be able to recognise that we need light in order to see things and that dark is the absence of light To be able to notice that light is reflected from surfaces Identifying, Classifying and Grouping The property of the propert To be able to recognise that light from the sun can be dangerous and that there are ways to protect our eyes To be able to recognise that shadows are formed when the light from a light source is blocked by a solid object Pattern Seeking Pattern Seeking To be able to find patterns in the way that the size of shadows change TAKE MEASUREMENTS Make a prediction Taps Title: Shadow Investigation Children will be able to identity the time of day by looking at the placements of its shadows created by light.
+To be able to recognise that we need light in order to see things and that dark is the absence of light To be able to notice that light is reflected from surfaces Identifying, Classifying and Grouping The property of the propert To be able to recognise that light from the sun can be dangerous and that there are ways to protect our eyes To be able to recognise that shadows are formed when the light from a light source is blocked by a solid object Pattern Seeking To be able to find patterns in the way that the size of shadows change Children will be able to identity the time of day by looking at the placements of its shadows created by light.